 Optimal athletic performance requires that we control extraneous variables to the extent possible.
 Controlling one’s period takes care of a major variable in the life of the female athlete.
 And since it prevents pregnancy, hormonal birth control is a win-win.

 Or is it?

-Aside from the fact that hormonal contraceptives impact athletic performance (a topic of great debate and conflicting research that we will cover more fully in the future), induce a variety of unwanted side effects, and that pill bleeds are not periods, hormonal contraceptives increase the risk of blood clots, quite significantly.
+Aside from the fact that hormonal contraceptives impact athletic performance (a topic of great debate and conflicting research), induce a variety of unwanted side effects, and that pill bleeds are not periods, hormonal contraceptives increase the risk of blood clots, quite significantly.
 Conservatively, birthcontrolsafety.org, estimates that out of the nearly 11 million women who use hormonal contraceptives (pill, patch, or ring), approximately 20,000 will develop blood clots and about 600 women will die, every year.
 There are no data on how many of these women were athletes or exercised intensely; however, it is likely that the numbers are pretty high given the high rate of hormonal contraceptive use in the general population.

 Intense exercise, which is the foundation of athletic training, increases the risk of blood clots independently of gender or birth control usage.
 Indeed, some research suggests that the risk for deep vein thrombosis, blood clots in the legs, may be significantly higher for athletes than the general population.
 An interaction between hormonal contraception and exercise is likely to increase the odds of blood clots rather significantly.
 As women, the combination of those two variables alone should give us pause, but when we consider all of the other real world variables that also increase blood clotting and that just so happen to be prevalent in the life of the female athlete, the risk becomes quite concerning.